epics-containers/epics-containers.github.io/docs/user/tutorials/create_beamline.rst

         to your unique name and edit the ``name:`` field at the top of ``Chart.yaml`` to match the folder name.

+        If you do this - remember to substitute in your own name in the following steps, replacing bl01t-ea-ioc-01.

 #.
 Add your new repo to your VSCode workspace and take a look at what you
     have.